Sources

 July 1: The Cassini spacecraft enters orbit around Saturn.

 Aug.
-3: Delta II launches NASA Messenger spacecraft toward Mercury.
+3: A Delta-2 rocket launches NASA Messenger spacecraft toward Mercury.

 Nov.
 16: NASA's X-43A scramjet-powered research vehicle reaches speeds of Mach 9.8, or 7,000 mph, as it flies at the altitude of about 33 kilometers, following a mid-air launch from B-52B aircraft onboard the Pegasus rocket booster.
 The mission concluded the program, discontinuing the development of scramjet technology at NASA.